Do My Business Posts Help SEO?

 Connecting your Google My Business listing to these different outlets will satisfy Google’s E-A-T criteria.

-How Do I Use Google My Business to Boost My Content and SEO?
+How Do I Use GMB to Boost My Content and SEO?

 Use GMB posts strategically to direct traffic and engage with your customers.
 Your Google My Business profile and listing can become part of your content publishing strategy.